irufus/gdax-java/README.md

 # Simplification

 gdax-java was intended to become a java GUI app.
 The intent of this fork is to turn it into a server side service that can feed a MongoDB database and can return market state information (ie. current bids, ask, orders).
-The first step is to reduce dependancies that are large or could be handled by Java 8+.
+The first step is to reduce dependencies that are large or could be handled by Java 8+.

 # gdax-java